Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Characters are ordinary people faced with incomprehensible horrors.
 Death is always around the corner, but it is never random or without warning.

 ### Character Development
-Characters are changed through encounters with the Unnatural and their fight against the Mythos.
+Characters are changed by encounters with the Mythos and gain new skills, contacts and knowledge through in-world efforts.

 ### Principles
 The Warden and the players each have guidelines that help foster a specific play experience defined by critical thinking, exploration, and an emergent narrative.